Skip to content

 RECOVERY_ACCOUNT_ID

-AWS account ID of your recovery account
+AWS account ID of your recovery member account

 PRIMARY_REGION